mnwsth/mnwsth.github.io/publications.md

 1. <a href="/pubs/jilp2007.pdf">*Understanding the Impact of 3D Stacked Layouts on ILP*</a>, Manu Awasthi, Vivek Venkatesan, Rajeev Balasubramonian, __Journal of Instruction Level Parallelism (JILP)__, Volume 7, 2007

 ### Conferences and Workshops
+1. <a href="/pubs/aspdac2024a.pdf">*Hardware-Software Co-Design of a Collaborative DNN Accelerator for 3D Stacked Memories with Multi-Channel Data*</a>, Tom Glint Issac, Manu Awasthi, Joycee Mekie, __Asia and South Pacific Design Automation Conference, (ASP-DAC '24)__, January, 2024.

+1. <a href="/pubs/aspdac2024b.pdf">*CANSim: When to Utilize Synchronous and Asynchronous Routers*</a>, Tom Glint Issac, Manu Awasthi, Joycee Mekie, __Asia and South Pacific Design Automation Conference, (ASP-DAC '24)__, January, 2024.

-1. <a href="/pubs/date2023-lbr.pdf">*Analysis of Quantization Across DNN Accelerator Architecture Paradigms*</a>, Tom Glint Issac, Chandan Kumar Jha, Manu Awasthi, Joycee Mekie, __IEEE Conference on Design Automation and Test in Europe (Late Breaking Results Track), DATE '23__, April, 2023.
+1. <a href="/pubs/date2023-lbr.pdf">*Analysis of Quantization Across DNN Accelerator Architecture Paradigms*</a>, Tom Glint Issac, Chandan Kumar Jha, Manu Awasthi, Joycee Mekie, __IEEE Conference on Design Automation and Test in Europe (DATE '23)__, *Late Breaking Results Track*, April, 2023.

 1. <a href="/pubs/date2023.pdf">*REDRAW: Fast and Efficient Hardware Accelerator with Reduced Reads And Writes for 3D UNet*</a>, Tom Glint Issac, Manu Awasthi, Joycee Mekie, __IEEE
 Conference on Design Automation and Test in Europe (DATE '23)__, April, 2023.

+1. <a href="/pubs/ispass2023.pdf">*Analysis of Conventional, Near-Memory, and In-Memory DNN Accelerators*</a>, Tom Glint Issac,Chandan Kumar Jha, Manu Awasthi, Joycee Mekie, __IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS '23)__, *Poster Track*, April, 2023.

 1. <a href="/pubs/hipc2022.pdf">*Verifiable and Practical Compliance for Data Privacy Laws*</a>, Manu Awasthi, __Workshop on Data Fabric for Hybrid Clouds,